Transportation & Logistics

 Aircraft Mechanic Salary Overview

-The Aircraft Mechanic is a sought-after profession in the United States with a median annual salary of $72,200.
-Compensation typically ranges from $42,800 for entry-level positions to $108,600 for experienced professionals in high-demand markets.
+The Aircraft Mechanic is one of the most important roles in the Transportation & Logistics sector of the US economy in 2026.
+With a median annual salary of $72,200, compensation for this position ranges from $42,800 at the entry level to $108,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Aircraft Mechanic in the US earns between $42,800 and $108,600 per year, with a median of $72,200.